 - Who is the target demographic you’re after?

 - What other coffee shops are already in the area?

 - Do you want to offer alcoholic beverages?

 Answering these questions should help you visualize the concept for your coffee shop.
-For example, if you’re targeting younger, trendier coffee drinkers, you’ll likely tailor your concept to be more cutting-edge then if you were going after the over 50s diner crowd.
+For example, if you’re targeting younger, trendier coffee drinkers, you’ll likely tailor your concept to be more cutting-edge than if you were going after the over-50s diner crowd.

 When planning out your coffee shop, some popular types to consider include: